Old Basing: Education

 Old Basing provides both an infant school and a junior school.
 The junior school, named St Mary's, is aided by the Church of England.
 A new primary school has recently opened in nearby Lychpit.
 There are a variety of secondary schools in the Basingstoke area.

 Sport

-Old Basing Rovers F.C., founded in 2017, is the local football team and successor to the original Basing Rovers football team founded in 1886 and dissolved in the 1990s.
+Basing Royals F.C., founded in 2018, is the local football team.
+The club plays their home games at Royals Park which is part of the wider Basingstoke Common and is situated next to the Old Basing British Legion.
 The Recreation Ground in Old Basing is used for a variety of sporting events as well as the Old Basing Carnival.
-There are rugby union and football pitches which overlap a cricket ground in addition to five tennis courts, an archery area and a lawn bowling green.
+There are football pitches which overlap a cricket ground in addition to five tennis courts, an archery area and a lawn bowling green.